-After almost 2 years in pandemic conditions, working from home became a norm for even the most ingrained office-based companies.
-Considering the new state of the situation we were wondering: how do people manage their work-life balance within these circumstances?
+After almost two years in pandemic conditions, working from home became a norm for even the most ingrained office-based companies.
+Considering the new state of the situation, we were wondering: how do people manage their work-life balance within these circumstances?

 Prioritization is core

 We always want to stay up to date and keep up with everything.
-We want to read the latest articles, play the latest videogames, work with the latest frameworks, have a party with our friends, walk a dog and finally go to the shopping to that brand-new mall.
+We want to read the latest articles, play the latest videogames, work with the latest frameworks, have a party with our friends, walk a dog and finally go shopping in that brand-new mall.

 Eliminate your time eaters

 You may use specific tools like Toggl to track what you spend your time for.
-With that you will be very surprised how much time you spend on completely other stuff, not related to what you’re actually suppose to do.
+With that, you will be amazed how much time you spend on completely other stuff, not related to what you’re supposed to do.

 Book extra time

-Meeting after meeting, task after task, you swallow your lunch for 5 minutes and go to another meeting to immediately do after it another task.
+Meeting after meeting, task after task, you swallow your lunch for 5 minutes and go to another meeting to immediately do another task.
 Stop it.
-Think about adding some extra time into your schedule.
+Think about adding some extra time to your schedule.

 With that, we mean scheduling in more time than you think you’ll need for specific tasks.
-This is crucial because people are not so good at predicting and tasks tend to take longer than we think they will.
-So just simply add some additional time to prolong it and don’t rush like a whippet, you will keep up with everything 🙂
+This is crucial because people are not so good at predicting, and tasks take longer than we think they will.
+So just simply add some additional time to prolong it, and don’t rush like a whippet.
+You will keep up with everything.

-When everyone is working remotely across different time zones – it’s very hard to answer all messages from your colleagues and resolve all necessary issues during your working hours.
+When everyone is working remotely across different time zones – it’s tough to answer all messages from your colleagues and resolve all critical issues during your working hours.
 We encourage you to fully take time off when you’re done with your work.
-Avoid weekend communications unless absolutely necessary, because you can’t recharge if you are constantly checking in and helping your co-workers to figure everything out.
+Avoid weekend communications unless necessary because you can’t recharge if you are constantly checking in and helping your co-workers to figure everything out.
 Willingness to help is a good trait, but only in moderation.

-In modern realities we’re tied down with our PCs and laptops.
-In order to achieve transparent communication within the World Wide Web we’re staring at monitors for hours each day to compensate for the lack of office interaction.
+In modern realities, we’re tied down with our PCs and laptops.
+To achieve transparent communication within the World Wide Web, we’re staring at monitors for hours each day to compensate for the lack of office interaction.

-At VSTORM we strongly believe in walking meetings.
-Take your meetings with you by just taking your phone and leaving your webcam at home.
-You may go to a cafe, enjoy a walk at some park, go to a shop or even walk your dog while having a word with your colleagues.
+At Vstorm, we strongly believe in walking meetings.
+Take your meetings with you by taking your phone and leaving your webcam at home.
+You may go to a café, enjoy a walk at some park, go to a shop or even walk your dog while having a word with your colleagues.
 Don’t be ingrained, be free and flexible as we are!